bowphp/tintin/docs/en.md

 ### Condition %include of file

 Sometime you want to include a file when some condition are validate.
-No panic, the `%includeif` or `%includewhen` is here for you.
+No panic, the `%includeIf` or `%includeWhen` is here for you.

 #### Example of inclusion